 Like the Maya, they were also degenerated by civil war by the time the Spanish arrived in their territory, however they were still cohesive enough to stage a drama.
 And the Inca who fought the last battle for their capital of Cuzco, at the fortress Saqsayhuaman above the city, battled aggressively in the thousands.
 When the magnitude and certainty of their defeat became apparent, they threw themselves off the high stone walls of the fortress in droves.
 But there were so many who did this that the ground began to pile up with dead soldiers, and some of those who jumped last did not, in fact, die, because their fall was cushioned by the other dead bodies.
 So they got up screaming and howling, and ran in all directions.

 The remnants of the Inca regrouped, and for about 35 years after the fall of Cuzco, they survived deep in the Vilcabamba Valley behind an almost impenetrable series of narrow gorges.
 Under Manco Inca, the leader of the last battle at Cuzco and brother of Atahuallpa, they mounted occasional attacks on their conquerors, and constantly retreated and returned to their exiled city of Vitcos.
-But Manco was murdered by Spaniards whom he had welcomed as exiles, having killed their own countrymen in Cuzco.
-He was stabbed while he sat playing a game with them.
+But Manco was murdered by Spaniards who presented themselves as exiles.
+Manco took them in warmly and was stabbed while he sat playing a game with them.

 Those who escaped had to keep running forever.
 They could never stop or they would be killed.
 They ran into the sky, into the holes in the Milky Way, and there some of them thought maybe they could run all the way back to the edge of the universe, back to the dawn, to the creator Viracocha.
 They took off upstream, fighting the current.
 They stretched out their legs, gathering centuries beneath their strides, and ran as best they could upriver until they were exhausted.
 At last, unwillingly, they had to lie down.
 And where they stopped to rest, they fell out of the sky.
 They fell back into the current and were swept off their feet and carried down through the ravines.